25 Apr 2025

 Electronics technicians for building and infrastructure systems are also involved in the field of connected buildings.
 This means that they install communication technology and building systems and network these with automation systems.

-7. smart hospitality
+7. Smart hospitality

-8. setting up voice assistants
+8. Setting up voice assistants

-9. use of drones for inspection
+9. Use of drones for inspection

 Even drones are not foreign to an electronics technician for building and infrastructure systems.
 Although he does not set them up, he does use them.
 They can be used to inspect solar installations and, if necessary, wind turbines, enabling them to find faults and rectify malfunctions.